Unemployment Insurance in Japan, Explained

 But what about allowances, gifts, compensation, and other forms of remuneration, such as commuting allowances, dependent family allowance, and business trip expenses?

-Payments subject to calculation and withdrawal of unemployment insurance fees:
+Payments subject to calculation and withdrawal of unemployment insurance fees include the following:

 Overtime compensation, night-duty, and day-duty allowance